 Mr. Saxenborn has performed as a conductor at several Int.Festivals such as Lund Int.
 Choral Festival in Sweden, Festival Csillags Zene in Hungary, Performatik Festival in Belgium and Gracelands Festival in Ireland, He has also performed at the Swedish Embassy and Chamber of Commerce in the Netherlands and Hungary.
 In 2012 he conducted the World premiere of Swedish Composer Stefan Klaverdal’s “Do you see Human?” in Sweden.

-As a Composer Mr.Saxenborn has collaborated with the german performance-artist Ulla von Brandenburg, which resulted in the Films, “Chorspiel” and “Baisse-toi montagne, léve toi vallon”.
-He also composed the music for the performance, ”Waheide – how do you pronounce your Name?” by Maria Lepistö.
+Mr.Saxenborn composed the music for the films, “Chorspiel” and “Baisse-toi montagne, léve toi vallon” by Ulla von Brandenburg.
+Most recently he wrote the music for the performance work ”Waheide – how do you pronounce your name?” by Maria Lepistö.
 He has a particular interest in choral music, and has written music for choirs of all levels.
 His work has been performed in Sweden, Belgium, Ireland, Estonia and the UK, and the Films has been displayed at Galleries and Art-centers all over the World.

-Mr.Saxenborn’s experience as a lyrical-baritone covers a wide ranging repertoir.
-He has performed at various Festivals in Sweden but also at Int.
-Festivals such as Wienerbezirk- festwochen and Musikfest der Europäischen Union in Austria and FAOT-International in Mexico, which also was broadcasted by Telemax.
-In 2003 he sang the role of the high priest in the historical production of J.G.Naumann’s Osiris by Malmö Lyric Ensemble in Copenhagen.
+Mr.Saxenborn is a lyrical-baritone with a wide ranging repertoir.
+He has performed at festivals such as Lindhaga festival and Palm festival in Sweden, and at Wienerbezirkfestwochen in Austria, Orvieto Festival in Italy and FAOT-International in Mexico.
+In 2003 he sang in the historical production of J.G.Naumann’s Osiris by Malmö Lyric Ensemble in Copenhagen.

+During the years 2003 and 2004 he toured with the opera group ”Operapoolarna” in the south of Sweden.
 In 1998 he was a finalist at the Int.
 Nico Dostal Competition in Austria.
+He has performed for radio and television.

 He is one of the co-authors of the Book, “The Singing City”.